NickTomlin/nicktomlin.github.io/posts/an-introduction-to-esbuild-plugins.md

 # :wave:

-That was a brief introduction to `esbuild` plugins; hopefully, it can be of some help as you write (or debug) esbuild plugins yourself.
+That was a brief introduction to `esbuild` plugins; hopefully it can be of some help as you write (or debug) esbuild plugins yourself.

 You can see more small examples in [my example repository](https://github.com/NickTomlin/simple-esbuild-plugin-examples) and I would also recommend browsing the [community plugins](https://github.com/esbuild/community-plugins) for inspiration!